jodiedunlop/talks/restful-apis/PITCHME.md

 ^ We can now extend our API to include the ability to place buy and sell orders for a market and also get market information

+^ You're probably wondering if orders could just be it's own resource.
+It could be, but since an order is based around a market, it makes sense to keep it nested for now.
+Remember - you can always add additional endpoints later.

 ## GET /v1/coins